-If the T&P relief valve is not installed, there will be a lot of stress on water heater caused by the extreme pressure and temperature, which might cause the deformation and rupture of the unit.
+If the T&P relief valve is not installed, there will be a lot of stress on the water heater caused by the extreme pressure and temperature, which might cause the deformation and rupture of the unit.

 Note: Almost every water tank heater has the temperature and pressure relief valve factory installed, while on tankless appliances, PRV or pressure relief valve is recommended.